pppppass/ToolsSeminar/Schedule.md

 Some remarks:
 - The time of seminar is not completely determined yet.
 It will be discussed and determined in the beginning of the next semester.
+- Extra topics are fully optional.
+And it is welcomed to add more extra topics, e.g. Tensorflow, database and so on.

 Before the material due, person responsible for the topic should:
 - Upload, or say push, a source file of a slide of outline.
 (An article